GenPare/genpare-backend/README.md

 This step will take quite some time, as Gradle will download all necessary libraries and compile the backend, so grab a coffee for this part.

-#### Step 2: Set the database username and password
+#### Step 2: Set environment variables

 Copy the contents of `.env.example` to a new file called `.env`.
 Then set a database name and password.
 It doesn't matter what they are, even if the password is very unsecure, since it's going to be a local container.
+For the audience and issuer use the Auth0 development credentials.

 #### Step 3: Build the image and run the container